nuspell/nuspell/README.md

 # About Nuspell

-Nuspell is a spell checker library and command-line program designed for languages with rich morphology and complex word compounding.
+Nuspell is a free and open source spell checker library and command-line program designed for languages with rich morphology and complex word compounding.
 Nuspell is a pure C++ re-implementation of Hunspell.

 Main features of Nuspell spell checker: